Back to blog home

 A cloud NVR, or in other words, a Cloud Video Recorder, is cloud infrastructure that acts like an NVR/DVR but can be securely accessed anywhere at any time.
 Displaying the video is done either through a software application or browser and storage is handled in the cloud.
 Cloud NVRs are typically used with IP cameras.

 In many cloud-based systems, an NVR isn't actually involved.
 A "network video recorder (NVR)" traditionally refers to a physical device that stores footage, and true cloud systems don't require an onsite device to record footage.
-Fully cloud-based systems eliminate the need for local recorders and servers—no onsite hardware is required besides the IP cameras themselves.
+Fully cloud NVR systems allow for cloud storage and eliminate the need for local recorders and servers—requiring only the IP camera itself on-site, which also have storage.

 The phrase "cloud NVR" is a helpful way to conceptualize that the functions traditionally performed by an NVR/DVR have been moved to the cloud.